venkatarajeshjakka/notes/docs/systemdesign/message-queue.md

 ### 1. Decoupling Services

 Services don't need to know about each other or be online at the same time.
-If one service fails, others continue working independently.

-**Example:** In tightly coupled systems, if Service B fails, the entire chain breaks.
-With message queues, Service A sends to Queue 1, Service B processes when ready, and Service C gets messages from Queue 2 - completely independent.
+**Example:** Service A sends to queue, Service B processes when ready.
+If Service B fails, Service A is unaffected.

 ### 2. Better Performance

 Producer doesn't wait for consumer to process the message.
-User gets immediate response while processing happens in background.

 **Example:**